 The cell is a Latin word that refers to a small room.
 It was first discovered in the year 1665 by the English philosopher and architect named Robert Hooke.
 Later in the year 1839, two German Scientists, Matthias Schleiden and Theodor Schwann proposed the cell theory.
 According to this theory:

 - Every living organism is composed of one or more cells.

 - The cell is the fundamental unit of life.

 - Cells are the structural and functional organization in organisms.

 - All biochemical processes are carried out by cells.

 On the whole, cell biology is essential to all other biological sciences, including genetics, molecular biology, immunology, etc.

-Cell or cellular biology, the sub-discipline of biology mainly deals with the study of the cell, cell theory, different types of cell- unicellular, multicellular, cell organelles along with their functions, prokaryotes, eukaryotes, and different kinds of cellular process.
+Cell or cellular biology, the sub-discipline of biology, mainly deals with the study of the cell, cell theory, different types of cell- unicellular, multicellular, cell organelles along with their functions, prokaryotes, eukaryotes, and different kinds of cellular processes.

-Explore more about Cell Biology, its application and other related topics @ BYJU’S Biology
+Explore more about Cell Biology, its application and other related topics at BYJU’S Biology